avajs/ava/readme.md

 ### Add AVA to your project

-Install AVA globally run with `--init` to add AVA to your `package.json`:
+Install AVA globally and run it with `--init` to add AVA to your `package.json`:

 ```console
 $ npm install --global ava
 $ ava --init
 ```

+Your `package.json` will then look like this:

 ```json
 {